Mark-Assessment/r-troaca-bmi-M2-2/README.md

   - DuckDuckGo

 - I have also asked other people to test the website, using their personal iPhones and Macbooks using Safari, since I don't have access to these devices.
 To which they reported that they have not encountered any bugs.

+#### **Automated Testing**

+**Principles:**

+1. **Repeatability:** Automated tests can be executed repeatedly without any variation in their steps and expected outcomes.

+2. **Consistency:** Automated tests perform the same steps and checks each time, eliminating human errors and ensuring consistent results.

+3. **Efficiency:** Automated tests can run quickly and efficiently, covering a large number of test cases in a short time.

+4. **Regression Testing:** Automated tests are particularly useful for regression testing, where previously tested functionality is retested to ensure that new changes have not introduced defects.

+5. **Data-Driven Testing:** Automation allows for data-driven testing, where tests are executed with different sets of data to verify various scenarios.

+6. **Continuous Integration/Continuous Deployment (CI/CD):** Automated tests can be integrated into the CI/CD pipeline, allowing for immediate feedback on code changes and ensuring that only high-quality code is deployed.

+**When to Deploy Automated Testing:**

+- **Regression Testing:** Automated tests are ideal for regularly checking existing functionality after code changes.
+- **Highly Repetitive Tests:** Tasks like data validation, login/logout procedures, and API testing can be automated for efficiency.
+- **Load and Performance Testing:** Automated tools can simulate a large number of users to test system performance under heavy loads.
+- **Cross-Browser and Cross-Platform Testing:** Automated frameworks can be used to test web applications on different browsers and platforms.

+Automated testing can be a powerful tool for catching bugs early on and ensuring that the application is working as expected.
+While I fully acknowledge the benefits of automated testing and the value it adds to the overall development process, due to time constraints, implementing and maintaining Jest for automated testing was not possible.

 #### **User Story Testing**